pokt-network/poktroll/docusaurus/docs/actors/gateway.md

 ## Overview

-An `Gateway` is responsible for staking POKT in order to relay and sign requests on behalf of an `Application`.
+A `Gateway` is responsible for staking POKT in order to relay and sign requests on behalf of an [Application](./application.md).

 ## Schema

-The on-chain for an `Gateway` can be found at [gateway.proto](./../../../proto/pocket/gateway/gateway.proto).
+The on-chain representation of a `Gateway` can be found at[gateway.proto](./../../../proto/pocket/gateway/gateway.proto).

 ## Configuration

-Configurations to stake an `Gateway` can be found [gateway_staking_config.md](../configs/gateway_staking_config.md).
+Configurations to stake a `Gateway` can be found at [gateway_staking_config.md](../configs/gateway_staking_config.md).

 ## CLI